imgix/gatsby/README.md

 ### GraphQL Fragments

-This library also provides some GraphQL fragments, such as `GatsbySourceImgixFluid`, and `GatsbySourceImgixFluid_noBase64`.
+This library also provides some GraphQL fragments, such as `GatsbyImgixFluid`, and `GatsbyImgixFluid_noBase64`.
 The values of these fragments can be found at [fragments.js](./fragments.js)

 ## Gatsby/Plugin Configuration